Effective Beginners Marketing Tools

 Whichever email marketing tool you decide to use, some features to look out for include the use of personalisation tags, email scheduling functionality, marketing automation, list segmentation, comprehensive analytics and customization options.

 Sometimes people may provide false or incorrect emails.
 People also abandon certain email addresses for one reason or the other.
-This can lead to a lower proportion of your mails being opened (declining ‘open rates’) or failure of some mails to deliver in the case of deactivated or incorrect email addresses (increasing bounce rates).
+This can lead to a lower proportion of your emails being opened (declining ‘open rates’) or failure of some mails to deliver in the case of deactivated or incorrect email addresses (increasing bounce rates).

-These factors can affect the deliverability of your future email campaigns and reduce your sender reputation with mail providers (yahoo, gmail etc), causing your future emails to be automatically flagged as spam.
+These factors can affect the deliverability of your future email campaigns and reduce your sender reputation with mail providers (yahoo, Gmail etc), causing your future emails to be automatically flagged as spam.
 To avoid this happening, it’s important as an email marketer to verify and clean your email lists from time to time, so you always have up-to-date and valid emails.

 Debounce is just a simple tool we use to achieve that.
 It integrates easily with many email providers, just connect, import your lists, fire up and grab some coffee.